 About the Art

+My dad always noticed cars; driving around California with him, he would point out vintage cars, radical colors, luxury cars, and strange alterations.
 When I lost both my parents to dementia and shifted from daughter to caretaker, making art kept me grounded.
-I painted fantastical deserts and candy colored mountains over vintage car ads cut from magazines.
+I created new, painted worlds with fantastical deserts and candy colored mountains over vintage car ads cut from magazines.

 Erin mixes vintage images with contemporary painting to connect her to previous generations.
 We love the way she shapes her compositions, finding beauty in reconstruction by creating new forms and layers with color and paper.
 We love the memory and nostalgia ever-present in this series.